etrepum/mb-2014-spring-intro/04-interactivity/README.md

 Here's an example:
 http://bob.ippoli.to/mbit-intro-4-game/

+> This was a fantastic project that the students really dug into
+> and that is very open-ended to accommodate students of differing
+> speed.
+The primary issue here was helping
+> the students get into a creative mode.
+We spent the rest of the
+> class on this and will continue to work on it on day 5.

 # Project Animation

 If students finish the choose your own adventure quickly, give them this animation project to play with.

 http://bit.ly/mbit-intro-animation

+> This is getting pushed back to day 5 or 6.

 # Group Project Planning